NetoRutes/fibonacci-api/README.md

 - The `views.py` file implements the API endpoint for generating Fibonacci sequences.
 - The `tests.py` file contains unit tests to ensure the functionality of the API.
 - The `swagger.py` file configures Swagger for interactive API documentation.

+## Future Enhancements

+- Utilize better cache storage tool like Redis.
+- To allow background processing tasks for large n Fibonacci sequences utilize a queue system with tool like Celery.
+Than the frontend should poll the backend at regular intervals to check if the sequence has been generated.